curiousest/curiousest.github.io/_drafts/2020-10-15-evolution-of-my-desk-3.md

 ## Audio

-I'm proud of my beautiful voice, so I wanted to make it heard.
+I'm proud of my beautiful voice and I want it heard.
 I got a [Blue Yeti microphone](https://www.amazon.co.uk/gp/product/B00N1YPXW2).

 The first time I used it with colleagues, they died laughing that I sounded like a late-night radio broadcaster.

-"this is my voice on a 2019 dell laptop mic"
+"this is my voice on the built-in 2020 macbook laptop microphone two feet from my face" "this is my voice through Bose 35 headphones"
-"this is my voice on a blue yeti microphone"
+"and this, this is my voice on a blue yeti microphone three inches from my face. mmmm much better"
-"this is my voice with 2019 Apple EarPods Pro"

 https://en.wikipedia.org/wiki/Harvard_sentences

 I haven't solved the sound reflecting off hard surfaces around me.
 That's a guaranteed rabbit hole.

-I got an adapter that let me use the microphone with my devices

 ---